webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - change: risk that could develope from change(software feature, person leaves company).
 - **Risk: New Projects, New Management, Regulatory Environment Change, Digital Transformation, Infrastructure End-of-Life, Merger and Acquisition, Reorganization, Major Cyber Event**
   - Risk: something you think will happen outside your control.
-  - New Project: might need the resources you currently have.
+  - New Project: might need the resources you already allocated to other projects.
   - New Management: organization priorities may change.
   - Regulatory Environment Change: laws may change.
-  - Digital Transformation: technology stack update.
+  - Digital Transformation: technology stack update breaks stack.
   - Infrastructure End-of-Life: no longer supported/maintained.
   - Merger and Acquisition: company culture may change.
   - Reorganization: restructure may disrupt team.